-Applicants and fees should be submitted as early as possible prior to the admission application deadlines as listed in the Academic Calendar.
+Application and fee should be submitted as early as possible prior to the admission application deadlines as listed in the Academic Calendar.
 Applicants are notified of admission decisions on a rolling basis.
-Once applications are received and evaluated by the Admissions Office, applicants are notified that they have been admitted, or that they must submit documents which have been found to be missing from their original applications.
+Once applications are received and evaluated by the Admissions Office, applicants are notified that they have been admitted, or that their submission is incomplete.
 A decision to accept an application cannot be made until all required materials are on file and the application fee is paid.